V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 ##### FlyFisher604 Fusion360 Post Processor

-Flyfisher604 has created a Post Processor ([Flyfisher604's github](https://github.com/flyfisher604/mpcnc_post_processor)) based on Guffy's PP. The Flyfisher604 post processor addresses the issues introduced by the F360 Hobby version.
+Flyfisher604 has created a Post Processor ([Flyfisher604's GitHub](https://github.com/flyfisher604/mpcnc_post_processor)) based on Guffy's PP. The Flyfisher604 post processor addresses the issues introduced by the F360 Hobby version.
 This includes:

-- Scaling of feedrates to resolve MPCNC's max Z feedrate being less then XY max cut rate
+- Scaling of feed rates to resolve MPCNC's max Z feedrate being less then XY max cut rate
 - Recovery of the G0 Rapid that moves to the starting location of the cut
 - Recovery of G0 Rapids that occur at a safe level above the work